cairdcoinheringaahing/RecipesForJelly/gettingstarted.md

  ## Atoms

  These are, as their name suggests, the fundamental building blocks of a Jelly program.
 Each atom takes either 0, 1 or 2 arguments and returns a single value based on those arguments.
-For example, `H` (halve) is an atom that takes one argument and returns that argument halved, and `+` is one that takes 2 arguments and returns their sum.
+For example, `H` (halve) is an atom that takes one argument on it's left side and returns that argument halved, and `+` is one that takes 2 arguments (one on the left and one on the right) and returns their sum.

 ## Arity